Andrei Chikatilo: Trial

 On 21 April, Chikatilo's defence lawyer requested that Bukhanovsky be allowed to testify as to the contents of the 1985 psychological profile he had written, and his subsequent consultations with Chikatilo following his arrest, adding that Bukhanovsky could exert influence over Chikatilo and, by extension, might influence the court proceedings.
 This request was denied.
 The same day, Chikatilo began to refuse to answer any questions from the judge, the prosecutor or his defence lawyer.
 He refused to answer any questions for three consecutive days before stating his presumption of innocence had been irredeemably violated by the judge and that he intended to give no further testimony.
 The following day, proceedings were adjourned for two weeks.

 Chikatilo withdrew his confessions to six of the killings for which he had been charged on 13 May, and also claimed he had killed four further victims who were not included upon the indictment.
 The same day, Khabibulin again submitted a request that his client be subjected to a second psychiatric evaluation.
 This motion was dismissed by the judge as being groundless.
 In response, Khabibulin rose from his seat, condemning the composition of the court, and arguing that the judge was unfit to continue presiding over the case.
-Chikatilo himself repeated his earlier remarks as to the judge making numerous rash remarks prejudging his guilt.
+Chikatilo repeated his earlier remarks as to the judge making numerous rash remarks prejudging his guilt.
 The prosecutor, Nikolai Gerasimenko, vocally supported the defence's claim, stating that the judge had indeed made too many such comments and had committed numerous procedural violations in his lecturing and insulting the defendant.
-Gerasimenko further contended that in his conducting an open trial, Chikatilo had already been effectively prejudged as being guilty by the press, before also requesting that the judge be replaced.
+Gerasimenko further contended that in his conducting an open trial, Chikatilo had already been prejudged as being guilty by the press, before also requesting that the judge be replaced.
 Judge Akubzhanov would later rule that the prosecutor be replaced instead, briefly conducting the trial in the absence of a prosecutor until a replacement prosecutor, Anatoly Zadorozhny, could be found.